-7.6.2 Planned Unit Development (PUD) Permit
+7.4.8 Planned Unit Development (PUD) Permit

-- To provide for development of larger parcels, designated for a mix of residential and/or commercial uses.
-The specific location, layout, design, and phasing of these zones may be determined through this process. - 2.
-To allow a flexible approach to the application of development standards, where a higher quality of design, amenity, and community environment would result.
+- To provide for development of parcels greater than two acres in land area, designated for a mix of residential and/or commercial uses.
+The specific location, layout, design, and phasing of these zones may be determined through this process. - To allow a flexible approach to the application of development standards, where a higher quality of design, amenity, and community environment would result.
 The PUD Permit procedure is not intended as a means to circumvent the application of normal and appropriate development standards. - 3.
 To encourage variety and avoid monotony in large developments by allowing greater freedom in selecting the means to provide access, light, open space, and amenity.